lsolesen/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 toc: true
 ---

-Minimal Mistakes has been developed as a [Gem-based theme](http://jekyllrb.com/docs/themes/) for easier use, and 100% compatible with GitHub Pages when used as a remote theme.
+Minimal Mistakes has been developed by Michael Rose for Jekyll.
+This is a port of that theme to use for 11ty.
+You can deploy it to Github Pages with Github Actions.

+You can sponsor Michael Rose on the links below.

 **If you enjoy this theme, please consider [sponsoring me](https://github.com/sponsors/mmistakes) to continue developing and maintaining it.**